-If you're passionate about LGBTQ+ causes, you can start by volunteering or getting involved some other way before becoming an advocate.
-You can do this through local nonprofits and charities or even a student advocacy group at your school.
+If you're passionate about LGBTQ+ causes, you can start by volunteering or getting involved before becoming an advocate.
+You can do this through local nonprofits, charities, or even a student advocacy group at your school.

 French's advocacy journey began with finding his people within Old Dominion University's LGBTQ+ Community (ODU Out) before even considering a career in advocacy.

 "Holding identities that have been historically marginalized (rural, queer, gay, first-generation college student) forced me to broaden my ideas of the world around me," French said.
 "Through my student organization work with ODU Out, Queer Theory coursework, and leadership development with Campus Pride, I was able to put structure around advocacy and DEI in my life, which then translated to my career."